yongcongwang/daily-bing-wallpaper/README.md

 2. add the job at the bottom, for example, run the script every 3 hours:

 ```
- * */3 * * * bash /home/wyc/daily-bing-wallpaper/daily_bing_wallpaper.sh
+* */3 * * * bash -c "$(curl -f https://raw.githubusercontent.com/yongcongwang/daily-bing-wallpaper/master/daily_bing_wallpaper.sh)"
 ```

 ### Bugs
-`crontab` may not work in `Unity`, even though we have set the job.
+May not work in `Unity`, even though I have set the job.
 If that happens, you can set `~/Pictures/wallpaper.jpg` as wallpaer in your `system settings`. `wallpaper.jpg` is a soft-link that always links to the latest bing-wallpaper.